jonahar/TwitterNetwork/README.md

 **TwitterNetwork** was created for representing and analyzing networks in Twitter.
 It consists of tools for mining data from Twitter and generating graphs out of the data (which can be visualized using external tools such as gephi).
 Its 2 main parts are TwitterMine and TwitterGraph.

+TwitterNetwork depends on a forked version of TwitterAPI, so be sure to get the correct version which exists here as a submodule.
+The most easy way to set things up is to download the release tarball from the [Releases](https://github.com/jonahar/TwitterNetwork/releases) page.

 ## TwitterMine